Bantustan: Creation

-Beginning in 1913, successive white-minority South African governments established "reserves" for the black population in order to racially segregate them from the white population.
+Beginning in 1913, successive white-minority South African governments established "reserves" for the black population in order to racially segregate them from the white population, similar to the creation of Indian reservations in the United States.
 The Natives Land Act, 1913, limited blacks to seven percent of the land in the country.
 In 1936 the government planned to raise this to 13.6 percent of the land, but it was slow to purchase land and this plan was not fully implemented.

 When the National Party came to power in 1948, Minister for Native Affairs (and later Prime Minister of South Africa) Hendrik Frensch Verwoerd built on this, introducing a series of "grand apartheid" measures such as the Group Areas Acts and the Natives Resettlement Act, 1954 that reshaped South African society such that whites would be the demographic majority.
 The creation of the homelands or Bantustans was a central element of this strategy, as the long-term goal was to make the Bantustans independent.
 As a result, blacks would lose their South African citizenship and voting rights, allowing whites to remain in control of South Africa.

 The term "Bantustan" for the Bantu homelands was intended to draw a parallel with the creation of Pakistan and India ("Hindustan"), which had taken place just a few months before at the end of 1947, and was coined by supporters of the policy.
 However, it quickly became a pejorative term, with the National Party preferring the term "homelands".
 As Nelson Mandela explained in a 1959 article: